clemenkok/websitev3/content/articles/FF.md

 ---

 Let me caveat that I am not a trained biologist.
 But, even nature has her own take on this debate.
 The humble cockroach is the generalist - it thrives in most environmental conditions and consumes most organic matter.
 The koala sits on the opposite side of that spectrum.
+Its fate is to perish in the wildfire, or stay in the zoo.

 These species pay a trade off for their evolved behaviours.
 Generalists may lose to specialists in stable environments, competing with them for the same food.
 Yet they flourish in instability.